OlenaTokova/CondaQuickBuilder/CondaQuickBuilder_Project_Description-MASTER-2024.02.17-1507h.md

 ### Business Problem Statement:
     In the fast-paced world of software development, setting up new project environments can be a time-consuming and error-prone process.
-Developers often need to manually create a new Conda environment and install necessary dependencies based on the contents of a project repository package.
-This manual process can lead to inconsistencies across different environments and slow down the overall development process, reducing productivity and efficiency.
-Doing this quickly requires expertise and experience as well as methodology that is informed by experience.
-The issue of broken environments leading to the waste of time.
+Developers often need to create  new Conda environments for AI, Data Science, and Analytics projects.
+It is more efficient to leverage pre-existing project code respositories and install necessary dependencies based on the contents of a project repository package.
+This is a manual process can lead to inconsistencies across different environments and slow down overall development, and reduce productivity and efficiency.
+Conda is needed because data science projects often use packages written in multiple programming languages (Python, JavaScript, HTML, SQL, C++, others).
+Pip, pipenv, venv, Poetry and other virtual environment managers are Python-only.
+Building virtual envioronments quickly requires expertise and experience, and a  methodology informed by experience.
+If not done systematically, it can lead to broken environments due to incompatible packages, which wastes considerable amounts of time.

 		TODO: ***Make the business problem description more concise if possible.***